Skip to main content

 Other ways to save

 • If you change your main mode of transportation to cycling or public transit, Evo Car Share is a great option for times you need to drive.
-Evo's per minute rate covers the gas, insurance, parking (Evo can park in meter spots within the city of Vancouver for free!) and unlimited kilometres.
-Bonus: BCAA Members get free Evo Membership, 60 free minutes and save 10%.
+Evo's rate covers the gas, insurance, parking (Evo can park in meter spots for free!) and unlimited kilometres.
+BCAA Members get free Evo Membership, 60 free minutes and save 10% on driving rates.

 • Only use as much vehicle as you need.
 If you’re a two-vehicle family, and one is a larger car (like an SUV), and the other a four-cylinder compact, use the more fuel-efficient vehicle whenever possible.